Fire TV shopping experience

 Design variations of how the shopping prompts appear in-video.

-Our core principles for the shopping experience are as follows:
+My core principles for the shopping experience are:

 • Viewers are here to watch video first.
 The in-line shopping experience is subtle and unobtrusive so it doesn’t interfere with a user’s ability to have an enjoyable viewing experience.